 No toilet for returning SpaceX crew, stuck using diapers

-The astronauts who will depart the International Space Station as early as this weekend will be stuck using diapers on the way home
+The astronauts who will depart the International Space Station on Sunday will be stuck using diapers on the way home

-CAPE CANAVERAL, Fla. -- The astronauts who will depart the International Space Station as early as this weekend will be stuck using diapers on the way home because of their capsule's broken toilet.
+CAPE CANAVERAL, Fla. -- The astronauts who will depart the International Space Station on Sunday will be stuck using diapers on the way home because of their capsule's broken toilet.

 “Spaceflight is full of lots of little challenges,” she said during a news conference from orbit.
 “This is just one more that we’ll encounter and take care of in our mission.
 So we’re not too worried about it."

-Mission managers could decide later Friday whether to bring McArthur and her three crewmates back in their SpaceX capsule before launching their replacements.
-That launch already has been delayed more than a week by bad weather and an undisclosed medical issue involving one of the crew.
+After a series of meetings Friday, mission managers decided to bring McArthur and the rest of her crew home before launching their replacements.
+That SpaceX launch already had been delayed more than a week by bad weather and an undisclosed medical issue involving one of the crew.

-French astronaut Thomas Pesquet told reporters that the past six months have been intense up there.
+French astronaut Thomas Pesquet, who will return with McArthur, told reporters that the past six months have been intense up there.
 The astronauts conducted a series of spacewalks to upgrade the station's power grid, endured inadvertent thruster firings by docked Russian vehicles that sent the station into brief spins, and hosted a private Russian film crew — a space station first.

 They also had to deal with the toilet leak, pulling up panels in their SpaceX capsule and discovering pools of urine.
 The problem was first noted during SpaceX's private flight in September, when a tube came unglued and spilled urine beneath the floorboards.
 SpaceX fixed the toilet on the capsule awaiting liftoff, but deemed the one in orbit unusable.